Brokenshire/codewars-projects/Python/README.md

-# codewars-projects
+# Python problem solutions

-My solutions to Python questions.
+Python solutions to codewars questions, stored depending on their kata level.